vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_02-getting-started-with-azure-iot-services.md

     As you saw previously, the **New** blade provides you with the capability to search the Azure Marketplace for services.

-1. In the Search textbox, type **Device Provisioning Service** and then press Enter.
+1. In the Search textbox, type **device provisioning service** and then press Enter.

 1. On the **Marketplace** blade, click **IoT Hub Device Provisioning Service** search result.